What Is a Medicare SNP and How Does It Work?

 Methodology

-Medicare SNP costs are calculated from public use files (PUFs) on the Centers for Medicare & Medicaid Services (CMS) government website.
-Rates are based on 2023 Medicare Advantage Special Needs Plans and include drug coverage.
-Employer-sponsored plans, sanctioned plans and state-specific Medicare-Medicaid Plans (MMPs) were excluded from our analysis.
+Medicare SNP costs come from public use files (PUFs) on the Centers for Medicare & Medicaid Services (CMS) government website.
+Rates are based on 2025 Medicare Advantage Special Needs Plans and include drug coverage.
+This analysis excludes employer-sponsored plans, sanctioned plans and state-specific Medicare-Medicaid Plans (MMPs).
+Info about the number of people in D-SNPs comes from the CMS SNP Comprehensive Report from October 2023.

 ValuePenguin.com is owned and operated by LendingTree, LLC ("LendingTree").
 All rights reserved.